lwinmoehein/Movies-Seller/README.md

 > Laravel with blade

-This repo can be used by Movie,Serie retailers who need a website for their movie retailer shops instead of using old photo albums systems.It contains following functions:
+This repo can be used by Movie,Serie retailers who need a website for their movie retailer shops instead of using old photo albums systems.

 ## Scenario